Raphael40/Java-Course/04_advanced-fundamentals/02_testing-intro.md

 ### Passing tests

-Before we write our own tests it can be good to get comfortable writing code to pass tests.
+Before we write our own tests it can be good to get comfortable writing code to pass pre-written tests.
 This will be helpful getting familiar with fixing a broken test through error messages.
 It is also a common practice in test driven development to write the test before you write the code.

 Switch onto `passing tests` branch